tari/taricorp.net/content/posts/2024/web1999/index.md

 If you loved (or hated) the early internet, WEB1999 is a must-try.
 Share it with friends and reminisce about the days before endless scrolling and targeted ads.

 Hashtags: #web1999 #retro #calculators #programming #nostalgia #90s #webdesign

+---

+What critics (the contest judgest) are saying about WEB1999:

+An excellent instance of a screensaver modeled after both the golden age of screensavers and the golden age of the internet.
+Callbacks to both classic internet culture and the calculator community of yore, with a few easter eggs to boot.
+No key input required, other than to exit the screensaver.
+Extremely thorough readme, including a history/background on each of the "windows" that can appear.

+It looks great.
+The posterization and dithering really gives the feel of the 90s, and the use of an even more limited palette is a clever way to work within the bounds.
+Capturing the nostalgia of having just way too many popups.

+An HTML readme that looks like it's from '99?
+Nice!